fpereiro/gotoB/tutorial/tutorial.md

 - The name of the user.
 - The current view (Inbox, Sent, Drafts, Account, etc.).
 - The emails currently displayed.
-- Other user preferences.
+- Other user preferences, such as your preferred language.

 (This is not an exhaustive list; there might be a lot more under the hood!)

 The state is *shared information* between the webapp and the user.
 In some webapps, only the user can change their own state.
 In others (like an email application), users can affect each others' mutual state.
 For example, if someone sends you an email, that affects the state of your inbox.

 The takeaway from this section (which is probably the hardest in the entire tutorial!) is that a webapp is about *state*, the shared information between the user and the app.
-If you understand that, all the following concepts will fall into place.
+If you understand this, all the following concepts will fall into place.

+### The parts of a webapp

+state <-> interface <-> user

+The interface is a vehicle that allows the user to interact with the webapp.

+- New user arrives to the app.
+No user: interface shows a sign in page.
+- User fills form through the interface.
+Sends the data.
+- Account created!
+The state changes, so the interface: shows inbox.
+- inbox allows certain interactions.
+- User picks an interaction: start writing an email.
+- State is updated (new email view).
+So is the interface.

+In short:

+initial state -> initial interface -> user picks an interaction -> state is updated -> interface is updated -> user picks another interaction

+This is the core cycle of any application with an interface.

+### What is an interface, really?

+The interface is made of HTML, CSS & js.

+The interface allows the user two things: 1) see their state; 2) allow them to change the state.

+The interface is not static.
+It depends on the state!